 - Select the Collection History layout from the drop-down menu and complete the fields.
 See Fields.

 Note: When creating a custodian from Legal Hold, the Custodians - Legal Hold View is selected by default.
 If Collection or Processing is also installed in the same workspace, you can view the Custodians - Processing View or Custodians - Collection View accordingly.

 The Collection Custodian layout provides the following fields:

 - Person—select this to enter first and last name of the individual acting as custodian of the data you wish to process.

-- Entity—select this if the custodian of the data you wish to process isn't an individual but is, for example, just a company name.
+- Other—select this if the custodian of the data you wish to process is not an individual but is, for example, just a company name.
 You can also select this if you wish to enter an individual's full name without having that name include a comma once you export the data associated with it.
 Selecting this changes the Custodian layout to remove the required First Name and Last Name fields and instead presents a required Full Name field.